karlita604/NocoDB-YVL/Task1-Button/Methodology_Reference.md

 A new record is created in the extraction table with the `Title` field as the initial value.
 Remaining plain-text fields are then written individually.
 The write helper skips null or empty values to avoid overwriting any pre-existing data in the target record.

 ### Step 4 — Single-select field: Journal Code
 Single-select fields in this environment cannot receive values outside their defined option list.
-The script reads the current option list from the target field definition, performs a case-insensitive existence check, and — if the incoming value is not yet present — appends it to the option list before writing.
-This allows the Journal Code vocabulary to grow organically as new journals enter the pipeline without requiring manual option management.
+The script reads the current option list from the target field definition, performs a case-insensitive existence check, and — if the incoming value is not yet present — *appends it to the option list before writing.
+This allows the Journal Code vocabulary to grow organically as new journals enter the pipeline without requiring manual option management.*

+ - This is the ideal implementation, but there is a recursive error in the way Journal code can be updated.
+A reference is needed for code creation, but reference is unavailable for a code until it is created.

 ### Step 5 — Single-select field: Open Access status
 The same existence check is applied to the Open Access field.
-Unlike Journal Code, new values are **not** added automatically; instead, unrecognised values are skipped with a logged warning.
-This reflects the controlled-vocabulary nature of Open Access status: the set of valid values is fixed, and an unrecognised value most likely indicates a data quality issue in the source record rather than a legitimate new option.

 ### Step 6 — Transfer flag
-A dedicated boolean (checkbox) field on the source record is set to true upon successful completion of the metadata transfer.
-This provides a persistent, queryable audit trail of which records have been transferred and prevents accidental duplicate transfers.
+A dedicated boolean (checkbox) field in the source table is set to true upon successful completion of the metadata transfer.
+This provides a trail of which records have been transferred (button has been clicked at least once) and provides a sanity check for the reviewers.
 The field is identified by its internal system ID rather than its display name, so the flag remains stable even if the field is renamed.

 ### Step 7 — PDF attachment transfer
 Attachment files cannot be written directly to a record via the scripting environment's native API.
 The script resolves this constraint through the following procedure: